safreita1/PathFinder/README.md

     'removeEdges5': Positive Integer, '-1' represents an empty value 'searchReduction': true or false

-(3) Additional information on parameters can be found here: http://path-finder.io/instructions.html.
+(3) Additional information on parameters can be found on the insutrctions page: [Instructions](http://www.path-finder.io/instructions.html).
 If more information on a variable is needed, please check the code.

 # Datasets:

-Pre-loaded datasets are from the Stanford SNAP collection (http://snap.stanford.edu/data/index.html), including: DBLP, Youtube and LiveJournal.
+Pre-loaded datasets are from the [Stanford SNAP](http://snap.stanford.edu/data/index.html) collection, including: DBLP, Youtube and LiveJournal.

 DBLP w/ names is the DBLP dataset which uses names instead of integers to represent nodes.
-Name information was taken from the DBLP site (http://dblp.uni-trier.de/faq/How+can+I+download+the+whole+dblp+dataset.html) and modified for use in the PathFinder program.
+Name information was taken from the DBLP webpage ([Uni Trier](http://dblp.uni-trier.de/faq/How+can+I+download+the+whole+dblp+dataset.html)) and modified for use in the PathFinder program.